 1. Spring Rabbit

 Sing it with us: “Here comes Peter Cottontail, hoppin’ down the bunny trail, hippity-hoppity, Easter’s on its way!”
 We don’t know if this rabbit’s name is Peter or not, but it sure does seem to be carrying everything needed for a beautiful spring season.
+Fun fact: Rabbits are super social animals and love being around other bunnies.
+They also cannot vomit and have a blind spot right in front of their little furry faces!

 2. Hello Spring

 Spring comes in after winter and shakes things up, so why not take its cue?
 Shake up the typical coloring style by tackling this page — you’ll be filling in the negative space.
 Then you really can say goodbye to the frosty few months prior and “hello spring!”
+In Japanese culture, the official start of spring is when a cherry blossom blooms.

 3. Sun, Rain, and Flowers